Muhalrafi12/air-quality-dashboard/README.md

 ```

 ## Usage
-1. Data Wrangling: scripts are available in the dashboard_air_quality.py file to prepare and clean the data.
+1. Data Wrangling: scripts are available in the dashboard_air_quality.py file to prepare, gather and clean the data.
 2. Exploratory Data Analysis (EDA): Explore and analyze the data using the provided Python scripts.
 EDA insights can guide your understanding of air quality patterns.
 3. Visualization: Run the Streamlit dashboard for interactive data exploration:
 ```bash